ChangYM963/Finfair/README.md

 FinFair targets a core fairness requirement in financial reasoning:

-> Two questions with the same financial semantics should receive the same answer even if only the demographic identity in the narrative changes.
+> Two questions with identical financial semantics should receive the same answer, even if the only difference in the narrative is the demographic identity.
+Instead of producing different answers as shown in the figure below.

 <p align="center">
   <img src="https://anonymous.4open.science/r/Finfair-CBC3/figures/sample.png" alt="Counterfactual bias pair example" width="700">